NaluCFD/Nalu/docs/source/build_manually.rst

     output:
       output_data_base_name: mixedTetPipe.e
       catalyst_file_name: catalyst.txt

+When the above regression tests are run, Catalyst is run as part of the regression test.
+The regression test checks that the correct number of image output files have been created by the test.

 The Nalu Catalyst integration also supports running Catalyst Python script files exported from the ParaView GUI.
 The procedure for exporting Catalyst Python scripts from ParaView is documented in the